navid59/wp-plugin-web2sms-independent/readme.txt

 == Description ==

-The Web2SMS plugin make possibility to send sms to your clients for online merchants who using WooCommerce plugin.
+The Web2SMS plugin makes it possible to use the power of direct messaging through SMS from your website.

-Web2SMS plugin extends your online shop by sending SMS to your clients for tracking the orders when the status of an order is changed.
+Web2sms plugin is designed to act as an extension of your online shop and communicate with your clients whenever the status of an order is changed.

-The WEB2SMS plugin using Web2sms platform (https://www.web2sms.ro) as an external services.
-To make plugin works, you need a valid account from "https://www.web2sms.ro".
-The plugin use the Web2sms API, in order to send SMS.

-The web2sms platform was created by NETOPIA and was specially designed to support Romanian companies to be closer to their customers.
-By using the WEB2SMS plugin you also will be closer to your customers as well.
+The web2sms plugin uses the platform made available by <a href="https://www.web2sms.ro" target="_blank">https://www.web2sms.ro</a> as an external service.
+In order to use this plugin you need a valid account and credits that can be purchased only on <a href="https://www.web2sms.ro" target="_blank">https://www.web2sms.ro</a>.

+The plugin can be used just with an API provided by web2sms and it can be found on <a href="https://www.web2sms.ro" target="_blank">https://www.web2sms.ro</a>

+Web2sms is the main player in the direct marketing messaging through SMS in Romania.
+Having over 20 years of experience, the team behind web2sms constantly improves the services provided, so that our clients can have the best experience using the platform.
+The pricing is created so that any company, no matter its size, can use our services and be closer to their clients.
+You can find multiple packages that are already available on <a href="https://www.web2sms.ro/oferta" target="_blank">https://www.web2sms.ro/oferta</a>.

 = Features: =

 * **100% FREE TO USE** (GPLv2 or later license).
 * Integrates SMS service with your online shop (WordPress + WooCommerce).
-* Customize/Personalize the SMS content.
+* Fully customize the SMS content, including expressions like: order number, buyer last & first name and others (see documentation for more information)
 * Possibility to add an expression to your SMS content.
     - like : Order number,Buyer name,... (for more information see the documention )
-* Sending SMS are flexible.
-Can be **Enable** or **Disable** for any order status.
+* Sending SMS are flexible. **Enable** or **Disable** the plugin for any order status with just a few clicks.
-* Calculate number of sms based on your custom content
+* Count the number of credits you will use based on the preview made available directly in the plugin.
 * SMS preview

 == Installation ==